Comparing Patterns: Windowpane, Glen, and Check Men’s Plaid Suits

 Breaking Down the Patterns

 There are various types of plaid patterns, yet three predominant in the discussion are windowpane, glen and check.
 Each brings its own personality to a suit.
+You can usually find black suits for men that come in all of these designs.

 • Windowpane: Such patterns are very bold, have large squares that are made up of equally spaced lines.